ShunChi100/MachineLearningAnalysis_Student_Performance/doc/Analysis_student_performance.md

 There are three grades recorded as `G1, G2, G3` in three exams.
 They are highly correlated as expected.
 Here we focus on the prediction on `G3`, the final grade in the range [0, 20].
 The following is a distribution of the grades ![](../results/images/G3.png)

+An detailed analysis, feature selection, and model selection can be found in this [notebook]